Izanau

 Step 3: Tests (Written, Eye, Driving)

-In my case I did my written and eye exams the day I brought in my documents and then I chose a day and time slot for my driving test.
+In my case, I did my written and eye exams the day I brought in my documents and then I chose a day and time slot for my driving test.

 The driving test is notoriously strict and is more a display of adherence to road rules than a display of driving skills.

-Be aware of expectations for safety checks before getting into the vehicle, exaggerated sight checks while driving, tight turns, stopping and accelerating timing and indicating.
+Be aware of expectations for safety checks before getting into the vehicle, exaggerated sight checks while driving, tight turns, stopping and accelerating timing, and indicating.
 The route you take is predetermined and you’re given a map to study beforehand, in many cases you also have the opportunity to walk the course before the driving sessions begin.
 (Sidenote: the test for an automatic transmission car and a manual car is different) If you fail the test, as is fairly common, you will be allowed to schedule another day and time slot to take it again.
 If you pass, you’ll have your license issued after a bit more waiting and paperwork.

-Overall the process may seem daunting but even with paying to retake the driving test it’s significantly cheaper than going to a driving school and in practice it’s mostly a lot of sitting and waiting.
+Overall the process may seem daunting but even paying to retake the driving test it’s significantly cheaper than going to a driving school and in practice, it’s mostly a lot of sitting and waiting.
 Be sure to bring some snacks and a good book with you to the licensing center.

 Bonus: How to read a Japanese Drivers License